octo-weilian/city-isochrone/README.md

 # city-isochrone
 Bike travel time map and fast food restaurants in Seoul, South Korea.
-Which fast food restaurants are within 30 minutes by bike from the city centre?
+Which fast food restaurants are within 30 minutes by bicycle from the city centre?
 Check out the live demo:

 https://williamtjiong.github.io/city-isochrone/